bensutherland/simple_pop_stats/README.md

 I suggest putting a genepop into `02_input_data`, but there is an interactive selection of files, so it can really be anywhere on your machine.

-Source the main script `01_gen_diff.R`.
-This will source all of the functions within this repo.
+Source the main script `01_scripts/simple_pop_stats_start.R` to activate all functions.
-When this script is sourced, you will be prompted to select a species from the options.
-This will set up a lot of your file names.
+Select a species from the options to set up most variable names.

 ## 01. Loading Data ##